imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ### `imperorrp-runable-task/` (Root)

-- `package.json`: Defines the npm workspaces for client and server and contains scripts to run both concurrently.
+- `package.json`: Defines the pnpm workspaces for client and server and contains scripts to run both concurrently.
 - `README.md`: High-level overview of the project, features, and setup instructions.
 - `PLAN.md`: A detailed technical planning document outlining the architecture, feature specifications, and development roadmap.
 - `.github/prompts/usefulprompts.prompt.md`: AI prompt template for automated codebase analysis and documentation updates.
+- `.npmrc`: pnpm configuration file with settings for peer dependencies and hoisting.
+- `pnpm-workspace.yaml`: Defines the pnpm workspace structure for client and server.
+- `pnpm-lock.yaml`: Lockfile for pnpm dependencies.

 ### `client/`